-The San Diego Padres were recognized on December 19, 2016 for winning the 2016 Budweiser Good Sport Designated Driver Challenge against the Los Angeles Dodgers and the San Francisco Giants.
+The San Diego Padres were recognized on February 8, 2018 for winning the 2017 Budweiser Good Sport Designated Driver Challenge against the Los Angeles Dodgers.
 Representatives from the Padres, Anheuser-Busch and TEAM Coalition gathered for the celebration.

-The Budweiser Good Sport Designated Driver Challenge tracked the number of fans who pledged to be designated drivers at all 2016 regular season home games for all three Clubs.
+The Budweiser Good Sport Designated Driver Challenge tracked the number of fans who pledged to be designated drivers at all 2017 regular season home games for all three Clubs.
 Each fan who pledged to be a designated driver at Petco Park earned the Padres 1 point in the challenge.
-The Padres finished with 42,245 designated drivers as compared to 31,161 for the Dodgers and 29,549 for the Giants.
+The Padres finished with 44,171 designated drivers as compared to 27,998 for the Dodgers.

 - A Guest Code of Conduct posted in and around Petco Park

 - Certification of more than 90% of all employees in effective alcohol management training

 - Alcohol service policies including ID checks for fans who look 30 years of age or younger, no more than two alcoholic beverages per person per transaction and alcohol cut-off at the end of the seventh inning